pubnub/pubnub-api/javascript/README.md

 PubNub WebSockets enables any browser (modern or not) to support the HTML5 WebSocket standard APIs.
-Use the WebSocket Client Directly in your Browser that Now you can use `new WebSocket` anywhere!
+Use the WebSocket Client Directly in your Browser that Now you can use `new WebSocket` any time!

+You will need to hit the right resource URLs.
+Make sure to follow the examples below.

 Here is a quick example: